What are baby slings and are they safe for your baby?

 What is the best way of using a baby sling/carrier?

-RoSPA advocates products that keep babies upright and allow parents to see theirbaby and to ensure that the face isn't restricted.
+As with all activities and products that are used for children, it is vital to follow safety advice and manufacturers guides.
+RoSPA advocates products that keep babies upright and allow parents to see theirbabytheir baby and to ensure that the face isn't restricted.
 Not all slings are dangerous.
 A carrier that keeps the newborn baby solidly against the parent's body, in an upright position, is the safest method.
 Parents should ensure that they keep their baby's chin off their chest, keeping the airways clear for breathing.

 The Consortium of UK Sling Manufacturers and Retailers provides the following advice to baby sling wearers: Keep your baby close and keep your baby safe.
 When you're wearing a sling or carrier, don't forget the T.I.C.K.S acronym:

 - Close enough to kiss

 - Supported back.

 Marianne Matthews was celebrating the birth of her first child Eric when, within weeks, he had died after having been carried in a baby sling.
 Marianne explains what happened.

 What to do if you have concerns about baby slings

 If consumers have concerns about any products they have seen advertised, they should contact the Citizens Advice consumer service helpline on 08454 04 05 06.